557 attributed reviews in the last 3 years

 We also send out useful tips in a monthly email newsletter ...

-If you've been reading the rest of this fairly substantial on-line training blog on VBA in Excel, you'll now be something of a guru - but there may be one thing which still puzzles you.
+If you've been reading the rest of this fairly substantial on-line training tutorial on VBA in Excel, you'll now be something of a guru - but there may be one thing which still puzzles you.
 Namely the following:

 What on earth is a class module?